CorentinChauvin/DataVisualisation/README.md

 Exercise 2 - Visualisation
 ==========================

-Script to visualise some functions, given by their expression.
+Small script to visualise with Bokeh some functions, given by their expression.

 Install